Showing posts with label diy. Show all posts

 One beer, one shot, one cigarette — One Dollar!

-What a great deal!
-Everybody was so happy.
+What a deal!
+Everyone was thrilled.

 [Originally posted on I'm Nacho Steppinstone, Apr.
 15, 2004]